geode-sdk/docs/mods/guidelines.md

 # Mod Guidelines

-These are the guidelines for how mods are allowed to the [mods index](https://geode-sdk.org/mods). **All mods on the index are required to follow these rules.**
+These are the guidelines for mods publihsed on the [mods index](https://geode-sdk.org/mods). **All mods on the index are required to follow these rules.**

 It is the responsiblity of both the mod developer and the [person who verifies the mod](/mods/publishing#who-can-approve-mods) to make sure the mod abides by the rules.
 If a mod is mistakingly approved, or it receives an update the breaks the rules, **they may be applied retroactively**.